Don’t be afraid to lose someone, be afraid of losing yourself in the process of loving someone.

+Love feels great.
+Yes, we all know that being in a loving relationship makes us happy.
+But it also fills our hearts with fear, insecurity, and jealousy.
 As you fall deeper in love with the One, you increasingly become afraid of losing them.
 So to make sure they stay, you lose yourself in the relationship.
+And after a while when you pause to look around, you cannot find Yourself with You.

 We become a whole new person that we can’t even recognize ourselves.
 We become someone our partners can’t recognize either.
 Becoming inauthentic is an excellent recipe for a toxic relationship and an unfulfilled life.